 The preferred alternative would place the majority of FCLP operations at OLF Coupeville because OLF Coupeville provides more realistic training for Navy aviators.
 OLF Coupeville has been continuously used for FCLP since the late 1960s.
 OLF Coupeville’s pattern best replicates the CVN pattern, building and reinforcing the correct habit patterns and muscle memory.
 OLF Coupeville sits on a 200-foot ridge surrounded by flat terrain, similar to the aircraft carrier operating on the water.
 The low cultural lighting around Coupeville and the ability to completely darken the field also closely resembles at-sea conditions from the pilots’ perspective.

-Field Carrier Landing Practice Schedule at the NAS Whidbey Island Complexfor Week of August 19-25, 2019
+Field Carrier Landing Practice Schedule at the NAS Whidbey Island Complex for Week of November 11-17, 2019